Mount Pleasant (Hague, Virginia)

 Mount Pleasant is a historic home located at Hague, Westmoreland County, Virginia.
-It was built in the 19th century (1887), and is a three-story, Queen Anne style frame dwelling.
+It was built in 1887.

+Mount Pleasant is a three-story, Queen Anne style frame dwelling.
 It features a wraparound porch with turned posts and sawn brackets, four brick chimneys, and a central projecting tower with a pyramidal roof.
 Also on the property are a contributing smokehouse, a carriage barn, and a well house.

 It was listed on the National Register of Historic Places in 2002.